top of page

 Repairing Drip Irrigation

-Many Lubbock landscapes use drip irrigation for flowerbeds and gardens.
+Many Lubbock properties use drip irrigation for flowerbeds and gardens.
 While highly efficient, these systems have unique repair needs.
 Look for cracked tubing from sun exposure or animal damage, and check for clogged emitters that are starving individual plants.
 An irrigation specialist can quickly splice tubing and flush or replace emitters to restore flow.

 Finding and Fixing Leaks in Pipes and Valves